knatten/cppquiz23/README.md

 As soon as we've updated all the questions in this repository, I'll import them back into CppQuiz, and from then on CppQuiz will always ask about C++23.

 ### How to help porting questions
+First of all, assign some of the issues to yourself, to avoid several people working on porting the same questions.
+A simple way to do this is to just find a page of [unassigned questions](https://github.com/knatten/cppquiz23/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee), tick the box to select all the questions on that page, and assign them to yourself in one go.
+Don't worry if you can't finish them all, you can just unassign them later if it takes longer than you expected or you lose interest.

-There are two ways to contribute, listed below.
+There are two ways to add your contributions, listed below.
 I prefer the first alternative, but if that prevents you from contributing, the second is also ok.

 #### Contributing using a fork and pull requests
 1. Fork this repo by clicking the "Fork" button at the top right.